stardazed/sd-zlib/README.md

 Decompression
 -------------
-In most cases, just call `inflate` on deflated data and you're done.
+In most cases, call `inflate` on compressed data and you're done.

 ```js
 import { inflate } from "@stardazed/zlib";